All rights reserved for original written material on this website.

 YouTube -- https://www.youtube.com/watch?v=jrqXEQaPLcY

-This arrangement is also included on this popular CD:
+This last arrangement is included on the CD:

-The remaining audio examples in the Zoom program including the audio from the Shaker Heights teacher workshop in 1974 with the Maine Shakers
+The audio examples from the Shaker Heights teacher workshop in 1974 with the Maine Shakers

 for both Republican (R) and Democrat (D) Presidents: